On Discrete-Time Approximations to Infinite Horizon Differential Games: Abstract

 \section{Abstract}

-{In this paper we study a discrete-time semidiscretization of an infinite time horizon noncooperative $N$-player differential game.
-We prove that as the discretization time step approaches zero the discrete-time value function approximate the value function of the differential game.
-Furthermore, the discrete-time Nash equilibrium is an $\epsilon$-Nash equilibrium for the continuous-time differential game.}
+{In this paper we study a discrete-time semidiscretization and a fully discretization (discrete-time, discrete-state) of an infinite time horizon noncooperative $N$-player differential game.
+We prove that as either the discretization time step or both time step and mesh size parameters approach zero the discrete value function approximates the value function of the differential game.
+Furthermore, the discrete Nash equilibrium is an $\epsilon$-Nash equilibrium for the continuous-time differential game both in the discrete-time and fully discrete cases.}